Educado-App/educado-backend/README.md

     - run `node --version`
     - if version == v16.14.2, then all is good :)
     - if version is NOT v16.14.2 then do the following
-        - Ensure that you have npm installed
-        - run `npm install -g n` to install node version manager
-        - when installed, run `n stable`, to install latest stable version of node
+        - Find the newest stable node version on the web and download it

 ### Setting up local repository
-- Go to GitLab page and clone (with ssh) the Colibri repository
+- Clone the repository
-- Create dev.js file for development keys in /config directory
+- Create .env file for development keys in /config directory
-- Get dev keys from Daniel/Jacob and insert into dev.js file and save The dev keys contain the following values:
+- Get dev keys from Daniel/Jacob and insert into .env file and save The dev keys contain the following values:
 1. googleClientID
 2. googleClientSecret